 TRANSITION TO SENIOR SCHOOL

-Parents all have an opportunity to view the Senior School as prospective parents, and we invite Junior School parents into the Senior School to become familiar and comfortable with what we hope will be your daughter’s future Senior School.
+Parents all have an opportunity to view the Senior School as prospective parents, and we invite Junior School parents into the Senior School to become familiar and comfortable with what we hope will be your daughter’s future School.

 Come September, on the first day of term, we invite just the new Thirds into school the day before the rest of the Senior School returns.
-This gives the new students a chance to settle in and find their way around whilst the school environment is quieter.
+This gives the new pupils a chance to settle in and find their way around whilst the school environment is quieter.